Positives

 It’s not the best jibber because of the stiffer flex between the feet, and we’d rather be on the Mountain Twin with its softer flex instead.

-Pipe: Pretty good in the pipe and, although we like the Yes Standard a little better because it likes to turn faster, and it’s easier to throw it around easier.
-However, we wish the Yes Standard had that little extra edge hold from the mellow mag as the Ultra Mountain Twin does.
+It’s pretty good in the pipe, although we like the Yes Standard a little better because it likes to turn faster and is easier to throw around.
+However, we wish the Yes Standard had that little extra edge hold from the mellow mag, as the Ultra Mountain Twin does.

-The new and improved flex from GST makes it a little more springy, and it’s got a good snap to it.
+The new and improved flex from GST makes it a little more springy, and it has a good snap.
 It’s also the kind of board we would all like to hit kickers with.
 It’s a stable approaching and forgiving landing.
 The only thing we’d like to see is just a little more camber.
 We don’t want a lot, but just take it maybe 1 cm on each side.

 All in all, we like the new design from SWS and feel it’s an improvement from GST.
 It’s a touch softer and a little bit more lively.
 Also, the new tip/tail makes the board feel a little easier to throw around.